What Makes Germany Special to Me- And Why I Keep Going Back!

 German bread is available online… and while it’s a bit more complex ordering bread than it is popping in to your neighborhood baker… it’s worth the effort.

 Tangible, intangible?
 All I know is that if I walk down the street in my Oma’s town, everyone I pass says “Tag!” (short for Guten Tag).
 Here, people seem flustered if I say “good morning” as I pass them on my walk.
 Sharing tables in a restaurant or Bier Garten.
 Standing up for elderly people to give them a seat.
 Knowing who is next in line without forming an actual line.
+(Although, to be fair, that politeness is balanced with German directness… and that, can sometimes be difficult to take)

 Whenever I greet someone, we shake hands, look each other in the eye and say “hello”.
 When you visit, you bring flowers or a bottle.
 And when you leave…you shake hands (or hug) and say goodbye.
+(Although, with Covid, I think we are supposed to bump elbows or touch toes now?)

 And for me, the good byes are the hardest part.